All About the

 Who is the Feuerstein Method For?

 The Feuerstein Method can benefit anyone interested in attaining new thinking and learning skills.
-Due to its adaptability and ease of use, the Feuerstein Method is employed in over 40 countries around the world, and in a wide variety of settings.
-His theory has led to more than 2,000 scientific research studies and countless case studies with various populations.
-It has not only withstood the test of time, but has proven to be as useful in the classroom as it is in a clinical setting, and as part of workplace training.
+Due to its adaptability and ease of use, the Feuerstein Method is employed in over 40 countries and a wide variety of settings.
+His theory has led to more than 2,000 scientific studies and countless case studies with various populations.
+It has not only withstood the test of time but has proven to be as useful in the classroom as it is in a clinical setting and as part of workplace training.